 05. Embrace white space

-When finding inspiration before you create a design blog, don't be afraid of white space.
-On the contrary, white space can really enhance your design and keep it looking professional.
+When finding inspiration before you create a design blog, don't be afraid of white space; it can really enhance your design and keep it looking professional.

 Don't be afraid to leave some parts of the design empty where it warrants it.
 You should also use white space as borders to help highlight key parts of the blog.
 Remember, sometimes less really is more.